KohakuNekotarou/KohakuExtendScriptQueryInfoPanelText/README.md

 We cannot be held responsible for any issues arising from your use of this service.<br>
 Please use it at your own risk.<br>

-Retrieve the text displayed on the information panel.<br>

 On Mac, you cannot use downloaded plug-ins directly.<br>
 https://helpx.adobe.com/jp/indesign/kb/indesign-and-macos-catalina.html<br>
 Refer to the above and use Terminal to<br>